 In these ever-changing times where technology keeps evolving, we all feel the need to keep up.
 Aside from their undeniable aesthetic appeal, we purchase newer versions of common household and office items for their advanced functionality and many other advantages.
 Along with the numerous advantages also come a few disadvantages.
 The same goes for purchasing electronic safes.
+What is a good safe to have at home?
 Although having a safe is by far the most secure and convenient way of keeping your valuables, it is also more expensive and will not work when the batteries are dead.
 Though their price cannot be helped because advanced features come with hefty price tags, the battery issue has an easy fix!
 All you need to do is replace those batteries periodically to ensure that they will continue to function.
 And to make it easier for you, in this article, we will find out when and how to change the batteries in your safe.

 When To Change The Batteries In Your Safe

 Higher-end electronic safes should be able to alert you if the batteries are running low.
 There could be a series of beeps when you enter your code, a warning on its display panel, or any other sign that you need battery replacement soon.
 However, cheaper electronic safes may not give any warning, and your safe will not open all of a sudden.
 In fact, most batteries can last up to 2 years, depending on usage.
 So, if you've had your safe a little longer than that, then a dead battery is expected soon.
-To be safe, we suggest changing the battery in a digital safe twice a year.
+To be safe, we suggest changing the battery to a digital safe twice a year.